-The SARS-CoV-2 Saliva Antigen Test Kit can detect an infection of coronavirus in both symptomatic and asymptomatic patients.
+The Covid-19 Antigen Saliva Test Kit can detect an infection of coronavirus in both symptomatic and asymptomatic patients.
 It’s called for in users before an office visit, medical intervention etc, particularly for distinguishing the diagnosis of seasonal flu or colds from those of Covid-19.
-It can also be used in combination with the seroscreening kit to screen groups and populations.

 How are they used?

 You need to rinse your mouth 30 minutes before performing the test.